hneemann/Digital/README.md

 So I decided to implement a new simulator completely from scratch and started the implementation of Digital in march 2016.
 In the meantime a development level has been reached which is at least comparable to Logisim.
-In some areas (performance, testing of circuits, analysis, hardware support) Logisim was exceeded.
+In some areas (performance, testing of circuits, circuit analysis, hardware support) Logisim has already been exceeded.

 ## Features ##